Emiliano Velázquez: Rayo Vallecano

 After contributing with two goals in 25 appearances as Rayo achieved promotion to the top tier as champions, Velázquez signed a three-year contract with the club on 23 July 2018.
 He would be mainly used as a backup to Jordi Amat and Abdoulaye Ba during the 2018–19 season, as the Franjirrojos were immediately relegated back.

-In July 2019, Velázquez suffered a serious knee injury which sidelined him for the most of the campaign.
+In July 2019, Velázquez suffered a serious knee injury which sidelined him for most of the campaign.
 He returned to action nearly a year later, and subsequently became a regular starter under Andoni Iraola as the club achieved another promotion in 2021.

 Santos

 On 30 August 2021, Velázquez signed a contract with Brazilian club Santos until the end of 2022.
 He made his club debut on 18 September, starting in a 0–0 away draw against Ceará.

 On 5 July 2022, Velázquez terminated his contract with Santos.

 Juárez

 On 12 July 2022, Velázquez switched teams and countries again, after signing for Liga MX side Juárez.